-- 1. Press the softkey below 🗀 . - 2.
-Turn \$\infty\$ to scroll through the list of folders. - Turn J to scroll through the files in the selected folder. - 5.
-Press 1 to select the file to be played.
+- 1. Press the softkey below - 2.
+Turn 1 to scroll through the list of folders.

+- 5. Press 1 to select the file to be played.

 To skip through large lists, the five softkeys can be used to navigate in the following order: